 Take a look at how data series 2 looks in our example, when set values are entered, rather than variables.

-Tip: To make advanced design changes to the spiderchart, you can upload a custom CSS file.
+Tip: To make advanced design changes to the spider chart, use custom CSS.

-Now if you want to show a spiderchart to all respondents, you're done!
+Now if you want to show a spider chart to all respondents, you're done!
 Just make sure to click save PDF and continue adding widgets.
 Check out section 3 to see all available widgets.

 If you want to only show this widget under certain conditions, it's time to set the widget logic rules.
 Click add rule and now select which condition from the drop-down menu should be used to decide when to show the widget.